labanskoller/hackeriet_blog/_posts/2019-01-01-35c3-top-to-by-hackeriet.md

 And we are sad, but we are also very happy that we got to experience all the fantastic things that happened, and got to listen to so many high quality talks.

-To help people find out what the best talks where so you can watch them from home we have compiled a curated list.
+To help people find out what the best talks were so you can watch them from home we have compiled a curated list.
 By having our members rang what they watched and then apply the Schulze voting algorithm.